LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 # poetry allows us to install all dependencies directly from pyproject.toml (except galsim!)
 # need to be inside your local BTK repo for this to work.
+# poetry reuses the current "btk" virtual environment from conda.
 conda install -c conda-forge poetry poetry install
 ```